 Each year, an e-mail notification is made to all enrolled students, faculty and staff that provide the web site to access this report.
-Copies of the report may also be obtained at the University Police Department located in Hamil Hall or may also be obtained in the Dean of Student Services office on all Alabama campuses.
-All prospective employees shall be notified by email and through the application process regarding crime statistics.
+Copies of the report may also be obtained at the University Police

+Department located in Hamil Hall or may also be obtained in the Dean of Student Services office on all Alabama campuses.
+All prospective employees shall be notified by email and through the application process regarding crime statistics Dates Reported: 1/1/2013 to 12/31/13